myf5/BigIPLoadTest/README.md

     ./loadrunner.py 192.168.1.254 10

 ### Caveats:
 - Tested on OSX 10.8.
 Should run on linux as-is.
-Windows, you're on your own.
+Windows, probably breaks with path issues.
-- Both scripts must be in the same directory
+- Both scripts must be in the same directory.
 - It could take a few minutes to run.
-See below
+See below.
 - Minimal error checking.
-Uncomment the debug flags in the Casper script to troubleshoot
+Uncomment the debug flags in the Casper script to troubleshoot.
 - The Casper threads are prone to failing periodically.
 Not sure why this is.

 ### Preliminary Results